molovol/MoloVol/contact.md

 #### Support Us
 MoloVol is and will always be free.
-If you have found MoloVol useful and want to support this project consider donating via the link below.
+If you have found MoloVol useful and want to support this project consider buing us a coffee via the link below.

 <div class="button-row">
 <a class="button" href="https://www.paypal.com/donate?hosted_button_id=SZXAR7PEZKW6C" target="_blank">Donate via PayPal</a>